jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

 The ROS desktop version includes RViz, a 3D visualization tool for displaying sensor data and the environments in which robots operate.
 It helps developers and operators observe how robots interact with their surroundings in real-time or through recorded data.
 RViz uses a plugin architecture that enables the addition of custom visualizations or data displays, making it highly extensible.

-As mentioned earlier, we set the environment variable "export ROS_DOMAIN_ID=0" to control who can access the data published by the robot running on Raspberry Pi.
+As mentioned earlier, we set the environment variable "export ROS_DOMAIN_ID=1" to control who can access the data published by the robot running on Raspberry Pi.
 I installed ROS 2 Desktop version on my Ubuntu Linux machine.
 Detailed installation steps can be found [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html#install-ros-2-packages).

 Viewing the scan data in RViz isn’t the easiest task.
 We need to add the "LaserScan" with the "/scan" topic along with some configurations.
 To simplify this process, I created a [launch file](/code/view_rviz2.py) in the rplidar_ros package.
-Instead of configuring RViz manually, just type the command `ros2 launch rplidar_ros view_rviz2.py`.
+Instead of configuring RViz manually, just type the command `ros2 launch rplidar_ros view_rviz2.py` after rebuild the rplidar_ros package.

 Here, by using RViz, I can view the robot's lidar scan from my Ubuntu desktop.
 On the left side is the curved bay window of my office.
 A desk, a bookshelf, and a cat tower sit next to the window, making that area quite busy.
 <a href="/assets/rviz2_scan.png" target="_blank">